Patient Guide To Femero-Acetabular Impingement And Hip Arthroscopy

 Hip arthroscopy is a minimally invasive surgical procedure that allows visualisation of the hip joint via a telescope type device known as an arthroscope via 1-2cm key holes incisions through the skin.

-During the hip arthroscopy procedure, the surgeon will be able to assess the condition of hip joint, diagnose, potentially treat hip injuries and disease.
+During the procedure, the surgeon will be able to assess the condition of hip joint and diagnose and potentially treat hip injuries and disease.

 Individuals affected with symptomatic femero-acetabular impingement have been identified as at increased risk of developing arthritis in the hip joint.